leolanese/JS-RestAPI/README.md

-Fetch API GET data from local and remote API with unit-test
+Fetch jsonplaceholder API GET data from local and remote API with unit-test.
+Using vanilla JS (fetch)

-1 -